rambozindia/whatschat/README.md

 View the WhatsApp status of your friends and family <br/>

 # Support
-If you have any questions or need help with WhatsChat, please contact us at support@whatschat.com.
+If you have any questions or need help with WhatsChat, please contact us at @captainramkumar on telegram.
 We are always happy to assist you.

 # Contributions
 We welcome contributions to WhatsChat.
 If you have an idea for a new feature or have found a bug, please open an issue on our GitHub repository.